 Food Online: What impact are FSMA’s seven pillars having on the day-to-day operations of food manufacturers?

 Dr. Thesmar: These seven rules, and the other FSMA requirements, are reshaping the food safety management systems (FSMS) of food manufacturers.
 FSMA’s requirements are vast and widespread across the industry and across all FDA-regulated products.
 Just about every company in the U.S. who manufacturers, processes, packs, or holds food is impacted and almost every international company that sells food in the U.S. is impacted by FSMA regulations.
 There are small business exemptions for small companies, but for the most part, FSMA is impacting the day-to-day operations and planning of all food companies.

 Food Online: Where can food companies find FSMA guidance documents and education?

 Dr. Thesmar: For information about FSMA, the first place to start is the FDA FSMA website.
 It can be overwhelming, so you need to just dig in.
 For training resources, the best place to look is the Food Safety Preventive Controls Alliance (FSPCA).
 For industry specific information, both FMI and GMA have FSMA sites with curated material for members.
-At the Supply Chain Conference in San Diego, I will be presenting on FSMA and breaking down the content into what supply chain professionals need to know.

 One of the best ways we have found to talk about FSMA is by type of facility.
 Do you have manufacturing/processing plants, do you have a warehouse or distribution center, do you have trucks, do you import?
 Those are the key questions and really help identify when and how FSMA applies to you.
 Many companies just want to know what they have to do and how to comply.
 We try to make it easy and provide those answers.